 Alas for those hardcore foodies who want to experience the culinary scene of Taormina on a deeper level, I recommend trying the Food and Wine Walking Tour.
 The tour lasts 2.5 hours and includes stops at 3 popular venues where you’ll get insider knowledge from your local guide, meet local chefs and be provided with a variety of regional foods as well as a selection of 5 different wines and 3 liquors during the course of the tour.

-After a simple and refreshing snack or full on culinary experience you’ll surely want to take a nice stroll through the city center, so with that we’re going to make our way over to the famous Corso Umberto.
+After a simple and refreshing snack or a full-on culinary experience, you’ll surely want to take a nice stroll through the city center, so with that, we’re going to make our way over to the famous Corso Umberto.